 Our candidate portfolio relies on our medicinal chemistry design approach which evaluates the human pharmacology of an approved drug and uses the approved drug as a template on which to base a novel drug design.
 Key to this proprietary process is the reproduction of the metabolism of the template in the new molecule.
 By preserving the metabolic process and generating metabolites in the new molecule that substantively match the metabolites of the template, we believe the safety profile of the new molecule will be closely related to the template.
-We believe the safety profile will be closely related because most side effects arise from the chemical structure, the drug's selectivity for the target and the metabolites of the drug.
-When the metabolites of the template and the new molecule are chemically similar, there is a likelihood that the safety profile of the memplate.
-We validated this was the case for IkT-148009, our lead molecule of PD and related dose.
+We believe the safety profile of the template and the metabolites of the drug.
+When the metabolites of the template and the new molecule are chemically similar, there is a likelihood that the safety profile of the template.
+We validated this was the case for IKT-148009, our lead molecule for PD and related disorders, which used Imatinib as a design template.
+Imatinib is the active ingredient in the anti-cancer drug Gleevec®, whose side effect profile linearly correlates with oral dose.
 With metabolite similarity between IkT-148009 and Imatinib, we believe we can take advantage of the linear correlation between side effects and oral dose for Imatinib.
 IkT-148009 is 18-fold more potent than Imatinib against its therapeutic target, predicting a dose that will be lower than the standard dose of Imatinib (400 mg) and, therefore, predicting a human safety profile that is expected to be no worse than that of Imatinib.